How SEO and Facebook Ads Work Together

-Wouldn’t it be great if, with a few small tweaks, you could transform the impact your Facebook presence has on your bottom line?
+Wouldn’t it be great if, with a few minor tweaks, you could transform the impact your Facebook presence has on your bottom line?

-Everyone knows that building a strong social media profile is crucial to establishing a reliable communication route with your audience.
-Most people understand that targeted SEO has a direct impact on rankings; but what happens when you bring the two processes together?
-The result is a productive synergy which can mean greater traffic, enhanced conversion and ultimately an increase in brand loyalty.
-Luckily, there are a number of straightforward methods of maximizing the chances of engaging your target audience, based on working that SEO/social media combination.
+Everyone knows that building a solid social media profile is crucial to establishing a reliable communication route with your audience.
+Most people understand that targeted SEO directly impacts rankings, but what happens when you combine the two processes?
+The result is a productive synergy which can mean more significant traffic, enhanced conversion, and ultimately increased brand loyalty.
+Luckily, there are several straightforward methods of maximizing the chances of engaging your target audience based on working with that SEO/social media combination.
 Take a look at five sure-fire tips to get your online presence fired up.

 Got an ad on Facebook?
-Want to maximise exposure?
+Want to maximize exposure?
 The right keywords could help you do this.

 – include keywords in the name of your brand